AhmedF03/CounterApi/README.md

 - `PUT /Counters/{counterName}`: Increments the counter specified by `counterName`.
 - `DELETE /Counters/{counterName}`: Decrements the counter specified by `counterName` or removes it if its value is 0 or less.
 - `GET /Counters/{counterName}`: Retrieves the current value of the counter specified by `counterName`.

+## Unit Tests
+Unit tests are available in ApiControllerTest.java